vuejs/router/docs/guide/migration/index.md

 ### TypeScript

-To make typings more consistent and expressive, some types have been renamed.
+To make typings more consistent and expressive, some types have been renamed:

 | `vue-router@3` | `vue-router@4`          |
 | -------------- | ----------------------- |